mbrevda/react-image/README.md

 **React Image Multi** is an `<img>` tag replacement for [React.js](https://facebook.github.io/react/) with preloader and multiple image fallback support.

-With **React Image Multi** you can specify multiple images to be used as fallbacks in the event the browser couldn't load the previous image.
-Additionally, you can specify any React element to be used as before an image is loaded (i.e. a spinner) and in the event than the specified image(s) could not be loaded.
+With **React Image Multi** you can specify multiple images to be used as fallbacks in the event that the browser couldn't load the previous image.
+Additionally, you can specify any React element to be used before an image is loaded (i.e. a spinner) and in the event than the specified image(s) could not be loaded.

 **React Image Multi** will cleverly hide "broken" images to prevent showing a the browser default "broken image"  placeholder.